Survey Question Types

 Price sentiment

-Best practices for emoji scale questions
+Best practices for smiley face questions

 Use 3 or 5 emoji faces - not 7.
 More than 5 introduces unnecessary distinctions that respondents cannot meaningfully make.